Islamabad: Aerial transport

 Islamabad is connected to major destinations around the world and domestically through Islamabad International Airport (IIAP).
 The airport is the largest in Pakistan and is located south-west of Islamabad.
-The new airport inaugurated on 20 April 2018, spreads over 19 square kilometers with 15 passenger boarding bridges.
+The new airport inaugurated on 20 April 2018, spreads over 19 square kilometres with 15 passenger boarding bridges.
 It also includes facilities to accommodate two double-decker Airbus A380s, 15 remote bays and 3 remote bays for Air cargo.